WillemB2104/WillemB2104.github.io/_pages/about.md

 studying electroconvulsive therapy, together spanning more than seventy sites worldwide.

-For ENIGMA-OCD I developed the consortium's first shared framework for analysing functional MRI, the kind of scan that measures brain activity rather than structure, across all of its sites at once.
-That framework has since been adopted by more than ten other ENIGMA working groups studying different disorders.
+For ENIGMA-OCD I developed the consortium's first shared mega-analytic framework for functional MRI, the kind of scan that measures brain activity rather than structure, across all of its sites at once.
+That framework has since been adopted by other ENIGMA working groups studying different disorders.

+{% include collaboration-map.html %}

 This kind of work often looks unglamorous, but it is what allows the field to move forward: agreeing on shared protocols, reconciling data collected in